October 29, 2018

 RELATED READ: New app helps you find drinking water near you

 In the study, published in the "American Journal of Preventative Medicine," patients in a primary care clinic used a free app called Track to monitor behavioral changes.
 But weight wasn't lost just through the app as in-clinic doctors provided guidance and dietitians followed up with health coaching calls.
 In fact, patients who used the tracking app and received coaching calls fared much better than a control group that only received routine care.

 Forty-three percent of participants lost more than five percent of their body weight over the course of a year, with waist sizes and blood pressure decreasing.
 An even larger number of participants — 56 percent — lost at least three percent of their body weight over 12 months, a healthy amount of weight loss according to doctors.

-The study provides promise for the ability of primary care institutions to provide effective weight loss treatment in-house, as they “rarely offer effective weight-loss treatment, and very few studies have measured delivery of a weight loss app in such setting,” Futurity reports.
+The study provides promise for the ability of primary care institutions to provide effective weight loss treatment in-house, as they “rarely offer effective weight-loss treatment, and very few studies have measured delivery of a weight loss app in such setting,” Futurity noted.

 The findings are particularly noteworthy because previous obesity treatments were for healthy individuals motivated to lose weight.
-“We’ve shown an ability to promote clinically meaningful weight loss among patients who need help the most, those with low motivation who already have the health risks associated with obesity,” Bennett explains.
+“We’ve shown an ability to promote clinically meaningful weight loss among patients who need help the most, those with low motivation who already have the health risks associated with obesity,” Bennett said.